CVE-2026-28268: CWE-459: Incomplete Cleanup in go-vikunja vikunja

 Technical Analysis

-Vikunja is an open-source, self-hosted task management platform used by organizations to manage tasks and projects.
-Versions prior to 2.1.0 contain a critical business logic vulnerability (CVE-2026-28268) in the password reset functionality of the vikunja/api component.
-Specifically, the system fails to invalidate password reset tokens after they are used, due to a logic bug in the token cleanup cron job and incomplete cleanup (CWE-459).
-As a result, reset tokens remain valid indefinitely.
-An attacker who intercepts a reset token—through means such as compromised logs, browser history, or phishing attacks—can reuse the token at any time to reset the victim’s password and take over their account permanently.
-This bypasses normal authentication controls and does not require any privileges or user interaction, making exploitation straightforward and remote.
-The vulnerability impacts confidentiality (unauthorized access to user accounts), integrity (account takeover and potential data manipulation), and availability (potential account lockout or denial of service).
-The CVSS v3.1 base score is 9.8 (critical), reflecting the ease of exploitation, lack of required privileges, and severe impact.
-The issue is addressed in Vikunja version 2.1.0, which properly invalidates tokens upon use and fixes the token cleanup logic.
+Vikunja is an open-source, self-hosted task management platform widely used for organizing tasks and projects.
+CVE-2026-28268 identifies a critical business logic vulnerability affecting versions prior to 2.1.0 in the password reset functionality of the vikunja/api component.
+The vulnerability arises because password reset tokens are not invalidated after their initial use, and the cron job responsible for cleaning up expired tokens contains a critical logic bug that prevents token expiration.
+Consequently, reset tokens remain valid indefinitely.
+An attacker who intercepts a reset token—via logs, browser history, phishing attacks, or other means—can reuse this token at any time to reset the victim's password and take over the account permanently.
+This bypasses all standard authentication controls and does not require any user interaction or privileges.
+The vulnerability is classified under CWE-459 (Incomplete Cleanup) and CWE-640 (Weak Password Recovery Mechanism).
+The CVSS v3.1 score is 9.8 (critical), reflecting the high impact on confidentiality, integrity, and availability, combined with ease of exploitation over the network without authentication.
+No known exploits are reported in the wild yet, but the severity and simplicity of exploitation make this a significant threat.
+The issue is resolved in Vikunja version 2.1.0, which properly invalidates tokens after use and fixes the cleanup job.

 Potential Impact